-- 1. Scalability and Field Applications: - o Investigate the performance of ultrasonic waves in large-scale field operations to address challenges such as energy attenuation and uniform stimulation. - o Develop advanced equipment capable of delivering consistent and efficient ultrasonic energy across extensive reservoirs. - 2.
-Optimization of Parameters: - o Conduct reservoir-specific studies to optimize ultrasonic parameters, including frequency, amplitude, and power density, for diverse geological conditions. - Leverage machine learning and simulation tools to predict and customize parameter settings for maximum efficiency. - 3.
-Cost-Effectiveness and Energy Efficiency: - Focus on reducing the operational costs of ultrasonic systems through innovations in equipment design and energy consumption. - Explore the integration of renewable energy sources, such as solar or wind power, to enhance the sustainability of UA-EOR. - 4.
-Hybrid Recovery Methods: - o Investigate the synergy between ultrasonic waves and other EOR techniques, such as chemical flooding, thermal methods, and CO2 injection, to create hybrid solutions that overcome the limitations of individual methods.
+- 1. Scalability and Field Applications: - Investigate the performance of ultrasonic waves in large-scale field operations to address challenges such as energy attenuation and uniform stimulation. - Develop advanced equipment to deliver consistent and efficient ultrasonic energy across extensive reservoirs. - 2.
+Optimization of Parameters: - Conduct reservoir-specific studies to optimize ultrasonic parameters for diverse geological conditions, including frequency, amplitude, and power density. - Leverage machine learning and simulation tools to predict and customize parameter settings for maximum efficiency. - 3.
+Cost-Effectiveness and Energy Efficiency: - Focus on reducing the operational costs of ultrasonic systems through innovations in equipment design and energy consumption. - Explore integrating renewable energy sources, such as solar or wind power, to enhance the sustainability of UA-EOR. - 4.
+Hybrid Recovery Methods: - Investigate the synergy between ultrasonic waves and other EOR techniques, such as chemical flooding, thermal methods, and CO2 injection, to create hybrid solutions that overcome the limitations of individual methods.